worldline/kotlin-workshop-javazone2025/04-01-backend-jvm.md

 It is a lightweight API that provides common CRUD features by just defining an interface.

 On the testing side, we'll see two different syntaxes.
-The default one that is more familiar with Java style and the DSL one which is more readable and more familiar with Kotlin developers.
+The default one is more familiar to Java developers, and the DSL one is more readable and more familiar to Kotlin developers.

 - Continue on the existing project or create a new Spring project using [Spring Initializr](https://start.spring.io/) with Kotlin and the following dependencies: Spring Data JPA, H2 Database, Spring Boot DevTools, Spring Web.
 - Open the project and add this class in the `model` package `@Entity class Product(@Id @GeneratedValue var id: Long? = null, var name: String, var price: Int)`.
 This single line defines the class as well as the minimal JPA annotations (`@Entity`, `@Id` and `@GeneratedValue`) to generate the corresponding table.